10 Frugal Habits That Can Save You Over $500 a Month

 Switch to LED Bulbs

-LEDs use less energy than incandescent bulbs, a money-saving habit.
-Consider a seasonal energy audit to spot more savings.
+LEDs use far less power than incandescents.
+Consider a seasonal energy audit for more ideas.

 Unplug Electronics